ibm-cloud-docs/vsrx/vsrx-basics.md

 ![Gateway Appliance HA Details](images/vSRX-webui.png)

-## Accessing the Device using the virsh console
+## Accessing the Device using the VIRSH Console

-You can also access the vSRX from the gateway server Operating System (OS):
+You can also access the vSRX from the gateway server Operating System:

-1. Log on your gateway server by running the command `ssh root@<server-ip>`.
+1. Log onto your gateway server by running the command `ssh root@<server-ip>`.
-2. Run thre command `virsh list` to find your vSRX VM name.
+2. Run the command `virsh list` to find your vSRX VM name.
-3. Run the command `virsh console <your vSRXvM name>`.
+3. Run the command `virsh console <your vSRX VM name>`.

 ## Creating system users